atharvmahajan32/atharvmahajan32/README.md

 **Summary:**
 Designed a Fitness tracking service for managing fitness and nutrition balance.

-- Trained model for posture recognition.
+- Finetuned Mediapipe model for posture recognition.
 - intrigated usage of model with streamlit app.
 - Build logic for detecting Reps.